-We’ve all got history and some say that what we’ve been through makes us who we are today and if history is what you’re looking for, here at The Lovat, we’ve got plenty of it!
+We’ve all got history; some say that what we’ve been through, makes us who we are today.

-The Lovat Loch Ness stands on the site of Kilwhimen Fort.
-Built in 1718, the structure originally consisted of 2 three-story barrack buildings with each capable of accommodating 60 soldiers.
+The Lovat stands on the site of Kilwhimen Fort.
+Built in 1718, the structure originally consisted of 2 three-story barrack buildings, each capable of accommodating 60 soldiers.
 A defensive curtain wall enclosed a rectangular area and was provided with musket-loops for defensive purposes.

-The remains of Kilwhimen Fort consist of the west curtain wall, 36.5m long, and 4.0m high, pierced by a central gateway and gun embrasures which some are blocked.
+The remains of Kiliwhimin Fort consist of the west curtain wall, 36.5m long, and 4.0m high, pierced by a central gateway and gun embrasures, some of which are blocked.

-Next time you’re here for something to eat at our Brasserie, or having a drink in our Waypoint Bar, you should step outside and take a moment to appreciate our local history.
+Next time you’re here for something to eat at our Station Road restaurant, or having a drink in our Waypoint bar, you should step outside and take a moment to appreciate our local history.

-The Lovat Loch Ness, the perfect place to… learn some Scottish history.
+The Lovat, the perfect place to...
+Learn of our history.